Chris-Graffagnino/Jormungandr-for-Newbs/docs/cardano_foundation_registry_guide.md

 Check back periodically to see if the Cardano Foundation has approved your pull request.

 ### Errors?
 Want to change something?
+NEVER EVER edit your submission from the github web interface.
+Because there's no way to re sign the edited file.
+You will have a bad time if you do this.
 Keep reading...

 ## How to edit your Cardano Foundation submisson